 - They take control of the sale because they are comfortable discussing money and can pressure the customer to close.

-Sales leaders must understand that not all reps will implement and succeed with this approach on their own.
-Instead, the entire organization must embrace the Challenger approach to provide frontline reps the support they will need to approach customers with compelling insight.
+Sales leaders must understand that not all reps will implement and succeed with the Challenger approach on their own.
+Instead, the entire organization must embrace this approach to provide frontline reps the support they will need to approach customers with compelling insight.